overturetool/vdm-vscode/README.md

 Thus, most feature contributions relates to the desktop version of the extension.

-## Features

-Following is a select number of features.
-For the full up to date list see the [wiki](https://github.com/overturetool/vdm-vscode/wiki/Developer#Feature-Matrix).

--   Syntax Highlighting
--   Syntax- and type-checking
--   Smart navigation
--   Debugging
--   Proof Obligation Generation
--   Combinatiorial Testing
--   Translation to LaTeX and Word
--   Java code generation
--   Dependency graph generation
--   Coverage report
--   Import of project examples
--   Import of VDM libraries
--   Snippets

-### Future Work

--   Improve syntax highlighting
--   Improve debugging execution
--   Show all workspace folders in the Combinatorial Testing view

 ## Usage

 Open a folder (single VDM project) or a workspace (multiple VDM projects) and then open a VDM file(`.vdmsl`, `.vdmpp` or `.vdmrt`) from the explorer window.
 This will automatically start the language server in the background.

 [Click here](https://github.com/overturetool/vdm-vscode/wiki/Usage-GIFs) for an overview of how to use the features of the extension.

 ## Settings